qusers/Q/tutorials/Tyk2/README.md

 ```bash
 cp protein.pdb water.pdb ../
 ```
 The next step is creating the job submission files to run the FEP calculations on HPC systems.
-This can be done per-edge by using the `qligfep` command line program, or done for all edges within your perturbation network by using the `setupFEP` command and specifying the file with your perturbation network - in this case, `lomap.json`.
+This can be done per-edge by using the `qligfep` command line program, or done for all edges within your perturbation network by using the `setupFEP` command and specifying the file with your perturbation network.

 ## Setup FEP